David OReilly (artist): Style

 OReilly's work is often characterised by the use of intentionally stripped down 3d graphics.
 He is known for popularising the use of low-poly 3d and the use of 3d software as a personal and artistic tool, as outlined in his 2009 essay "Basic Animation Aesthetics".
 He was an early adopter of glitch effects and uses elements of the software used inside his work. "[David] has been the man to lead animation through a conceptual blockage—3D animation was being dominated by commercial aesthetics....he deconstructed 3D to the point of absurdity."
+OReilly has cited Norman McLaren and Andrei Tarkovsky as influences on his work.